 Concerns regarding management or supervisory staff are to be addressed directly to the Executive Director.
 Concerns regarding the Executive Director are to be directed to the President of the Board of Directors.
 Concerns with the Board of Directors are to be taken to the Executive Director.

 The authority in receipt of the complaint will notify the sender and acknowledge receipt of the claim within 5 business days (if possible).
 Please note, it will not be possible to acknowledge anonymously submitted claims.
 All reports will be promptly investigated by the person with whom the claim has been lodged.
 In addition, action taken must include a conclusion and/or follow up with the complainant for complete closure of the concern.
 The Executive Director and Board have the authority to retain legal counsel, accountants or any other resource necessary to conduct a full investigation of the allegations.

-Anyone reporting a concern must act in good faith and have reasonable grounds for believing the information disclosed indicates inappropriate accounting or auditing practice or a violation of the Code of Ethics or Code of Conduct for the Rehabilitation Society.
+Anyone reporting a concern must act in good faith and have reasonable grounds for believing the information disclosed indicates inappropriate accounting or auditing practice or a violation of the Code of Ethics or Code of Conduct for the Association.
 The act of making allegations that prove to be unsubstantiated and that prove to be malicious, reckless, or with the foreknowledge that the allegations are false, will be viewed as a serious disciplinary offense and will result in disciplinary action up to and including dismissal from any employment or volunteer position.
 Please note that such actions may give rise to further proceedings including civil law suits.
 Reports of concerns and investigations pertaining thereto shall be kept confidential to the extent possible, consistent with the need to conduct an adequate investigation.